Wang-BrainBody-Lab/Documentation/nextflow_pipeline_setup.md

 1. **Download Example JSON File:**

-    - Download the `example_slurm.json` file from github, which contains necessary parameters.
+    - Download the `example_slurm.json` file from GitHub, which contains necessary parameters.
 2. **Edit JSON File:**

     - Open the `example_slurm.json` file and edit the parameters according to your requirements.